Tēnā Koutou Katoa.

 What is Iyengar Yoga?

 B.K.S.
-Iyengar, who died in 2014 aged 96, was the inheritor of a tradition going back more than a thousand years.
+Iyengar, died in 2014 aged 96 years of age.
+He was the inheritor of a tradition going back more than a thousand years.
 His brother-in-law Krishnamacharya of Mysore was a south Indian scholar versed in Sanskrit and the Vedas who spent seven years studying asana in Tibet.
 Unlike most Indian yogis, Krishnamacharya taught many vigorous standing poses which have now been adopted in various western schools of yoga.
 He instructed the teenaged Iyengar for two to three years before sending him to teach in Pune, where he remained until his death.

 B.K.S.
 Iyengar, during a teaching career spanning more than seventy years, evolved a method of teaching the classic yoga postures that is precise, progressive and accessible.

 The Iyengar method is based on the teaching of Yoga according to B.K.S.
 Iyengar.
 His watchwords are precision and safety – for the health of the student and to cultivate inner awaremess.

 Through a deep study of the postures, he produced:

 He was a genius at reading, treating and transforming the human form and psyche.
 This genius extends to his ability to make his teaching transmissible by ordinary teachers.
 Our job is to remain true to our training, so we can pass on his system for culturing the body, for restraining the mind and making both a vehicle for self-discovery.
 This great stream inevitably gets diluted but should not be mixed or merged with other currents.
 This is the purpose of the strict rules of the IY(NZ).

 Health for the body, peace for the mind